-This project will make both scientific and practical contributions.
-Regarding the latter, it will be concerned with developing feasible, implementation-ready, tested and proven solutions for editorial policies regarding online commentary pages with a view on increasing the number of comments and their civility at the same time.
-This will contribute to increasing the quality of mass media in Romania, and bolstering public trust in the capacity of media entities to be a free and balanced platform for democratic debates.
-This will contribute to a number of priority objectives for this round of EEA/Norway Grants.
+The project sought both practical and scientific contributions in line with the priority objectives for the 2014-17 round of EEA/Norway Grants.
+For practitioners, it developed feasible, implementation-ready, tested and proven solutions for editorial policies regarding online commentary pages with a view on increasing the number of comments and their civility at the same time.
+The toolkit is scalable for media outlets of different size and complexity, and can contribute to increasing the quality of mass media in Romania, bolstering public trust in the capacity of media entities to provide a free and balanced platform for democratic debates.

-The project will advance inter-disciplinary scientific research bridging the gap between political science, media studies, and communication science in the sensitive area of pro-democratic and minority-tolerant attitudes and make theoretical, empirical and methodological contributions to the state of the art.
-In particular, we expect to examine whether and how anti-democratic intolerant discourse among citizens may be reduced by political party elites, mass media, institutionalized norms for civility in public talk, and the usage of particular narrative frames in reference to certain groups.
-The project will also shed light on the extent and sources of many striking differences between Norway and Romania with respect to the presence of a pro-democratic, tolerant discourse among citizens.
+The project made theoretically relevant empirical as well as methodological contributions to the state of the art in political science, media studies, and communication science on the sensitive topic of pro-democratic and minority-tolerant attitudes.
+It explored whether and how anti-democratic intolerant discourse among citizens may be reduced by political party elites, mass media, institutionalized norms for civility in public talk, and the usage of particular narrative frames in reference to certain groups.
+The project also shed new light on the extent and sources of many striking differences between Norway and Romania with respect to the presence of a pro-democratic, tolerant discourse among citizens.

 For more details on the objectives and findings in each work package, see the work packages section.

 - Data sets regarding online comments on Romanian websites;

 - Three citizens surveys in Romania;